Prof. Dr. Sven Barnow

 Research profile Prof. Barnow

 My research group has been examining the topic of emotion regulation and how emotion regulation processes influence psychopathology or rather wellbeing (inter alia Barnow, 2012, 2014; Overview: Barnow, 2020 and Barnow, Puessner, Schulze, 2020).
-One aim of our research group is to optimize the measurement of emotion regulation processes and at the same time to understand the mechanisms by which emotion regulation influences mental health.
-Therefore, we work with some of the most respected scientists nationally and internationally and have developed our own app (EmoTrack) with which we can record emotional experience and regulation directly during everyday life.
+One aim of our research group is to improve the measurement of emotion regulation processes and at the same time to understand the mechanisms by which emotion regulation influences mental health.
+Therefore, we work with scientists nationally and internationally.

 Summing up, we are interested in following central questions: